-A4 Class 4-6-2 Sir Nigel Gresley was built at the Doncaster Works of the London & North Eastern Railway as part of order number 341 of January 1936 and was the 100th locomotive built to the designs of the LNER''s Chief Mechanical Engineer, Sir Nigel Gresley.
+A4 Class 4-6-2 Sir Nigel Gresley was built at the Doncaster Works of the London & North Eastern Railway, order number 1863, as part of order number 341 of January 1936 and was the 100th locomotive built to the designs of the LNER's Chief Mechanical Engineer, Sir Nigel Gresley.
 Painted in Garter Blue and with thin Red and White lines to separate the smokebox Black from the Garter Blue in the form of a parabolic curve and with Coronation Red wheel centres.
-Initially with silver guilt letters and numeral transfers, with blue shading, stainless steel ones were fitted from December 1937.
+Initially with silver gilt letters and numeral transfers, with blue shading, stainless steel ones were fitted from December 1937.

 Photograph © The Gresley Society / Geoffrey Hughes Collection.